emmercm/www/src/blog/_who-is-your-audience.md

 ## Problem statements

 When I identify a system problem that I believe is worth addressing, I like the format of a lightweight ("one-pager") document to succinctly describe the problem, the severity, and a hypothesis for the solution with a rough estimate.
-If making a decision requires a meeting, it's especially helpful to have a
+If making a decision requires a meeting, it's especially helpful to have a document for participants to read ahead of time.

+Here's how I'd answer the three questions:

+1. **Who is my audience?** My manager, product manager, or whoever has control over

 ## Product requirements documents